ProseMirror/website/markdown/guide/doc.md

 your cursor outside of the document), so the size of a document is `doc.content.size`, **not** `doc.nodeSize`.

-Interpreting such position manually involves quite a lot of counting.
+Interpreting such positions manually involves quite a lot of counting.
 You can call [`Node.resolve`](##model.Node.resolve) to get a more descriptive [data structure](##model.ResolvedPos) for a position.
 This data structure will tell you what the parent node of the position is,